josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇩🇪_an_act_against_one_is_against_us_all.md

 > The system depends on both.

 Reducing Germany’s role does not simply “spread power.”
-It risks weakening the coordination core.
+It risks degrading the coordination core.

----

-## 🔁 Signal Propagation

-Alliance behaviour is non-local.

-An action affecting one ally is interpreted by all.

-This produces:
-- conditional trust
-- hedging behaviour
-- shifts in long-term planning

-> What affects one node reshapes the entire system.

 ---